brunocodutra/metal/doc/manual.md

 Take for instance the following definition.

-\snippet manual/homoiconicity.cpp 1
+\snippet homoiconicity.cpp 1

 Here `sum` could be understood as an unevaluated addition of three numbers, thus

-\snippet manual/homoiconicity.cpp 2
+\snippet homoiconicity.cpp 2

 Alternativelly, `sum` could also be seen as a [List] that contains three values

-\snippet manual/homoiconicity.cpp 3
+\snippet homoiconicity.cpp 3

 Now, just like any [List], `sum` may be transformed into a new [List]

-\snippet manual/homoiconicity.cpp 4
+\snippet homoiconicity.cpp 4

 ... which in turn may be seen as the sum of the squares of the same three numbers.

-\snippet manual/homoiconicity.cpp 5
+\snippet homoiconicity.cpp 5

 Metal in Action {#metal_in_action}
 ================================================================================